How do I form a corporation in Michigan?

 We can help

-When you sign up for our business formation services, our experts walk you through each step of the incorporation process as you get your business started (please note that we don’t currently offer formation services for professional corporations).
+When you sign up for our business formation plans, our experts walk you through each step of the incorporation process as you get your business started (please note that we don’t currently offer formation services for professional corporations).
 With our help, navigating the ins and outs of running and growing a business doesn’t have to be a headache.

 Michigan Corporation FAQs